FChia11/gradstudent/content/post/blanche_cumming_shiells/index.md

 - Other Fields
 - United States
 - GB
-title: "Blanche Cummings Shiells, GB190103607A"
+title: "Blanche Cumming Shiells, GB190103607A"
 ---
-On April 6, 1901, Lady Blanche Cummings Shiells of Neenah, Wisconsin, patented a novel darning last.
+On April 6, 1901, Lady Blanche Cumming Shiells of Neenah, Wisconsin, patented a novel darning last.
 Egg-shaped and fitted with several shallow concavities to suit holes of different sizes, her design made it easier to stretch the fabric and guide the needle.

 Date of Application: 19 February 1901